harring/DiscordBot/README.md

 ## Current Features

-- **Ping Command**: Replies with "Pong!" to test the bot's responsiveness.
+- **Ping**: Replies with "Pong!" to test the bot's responsiveness.
-- **Hello Command**: Greets the user with a personalized message.
+- **Hello**: Greets the user with a personalized message.
-- **Trello Deadline Command**: Retrieves and lists all Trello cards with deadlines for the current week from a specified board.
+- **Trello Deadline**: Retrieves and lists all Trello cards with deadlines for the current week from a specified board.
+- **Trello Get Labels**: Retrieves a list of all labels on the Trello board.
+- **Trello Get Cards By Label Name** Retrieves a list of all cards that has a specific label assigned, input is the name of the label.

 ## Prerequisites